dtcenter/MET/met/docs/Users_Guide/tc-gen.rst

   * If found, further check the 2 and 5 day time windows to classify each probability as a hit or miss.

-  * Add each probability pair to an Nx2 probabilistic contingency table, tracking results separately for each combination of hurricane basin and lead time.
+  * Add each probability pair to an Nx2 probabilistic contingency table, tracking results separately for each lead time.

- * Report the Nx2 probabilistic contingency table counts and statistics for each basin and lead time encountered in the data.
+  * Report the Nx2 probabilistic contingency table counts and statistics for each lead time.
 These counts and statistics are identified in the output files as *GENESIS_SHAPE*.

 tc_gen configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~